tzumainn/enhancement-proposals/enhancements/bare-metal-fulfillment/README.md

       - primary: network1
       - primary: network2
         vlans:
         - network3

-If they wish to remove a specific host from their HostPool, they can update their HostPool specification to reduce the number of hosts and exclude that host by name:
+If they wish to remove a specific host from their HostPool, they can update their HostPool specification to reduce the number of hosts and exclude that host by name;
+this prevents the reconciliation loop from simply re-adding the host later.
+Note that this also allows for a tenant to replace a host by keeping the number of hosts constant while also excluding the unwanted host.

     apiVersion: o-sac.openshift.io/v1alpha1
     kind: HostPool